sourcegraph/devx-scratch/2022/support/log.md

 [Thorsten noticed that the `main` branch is broken due to the 3.40.0 release](https://sourcegraph.slack.com/archives/C032Z79NZQC/p1653399008176829), it went unnoticed because the support handle for the team is set this week on Robert, which at this time is sleeping.
 After some investigation, we noticed that Alex Ostrikov merged a commit 6 hours ago that introduced a backward incompatible change, albeit a peculiar one: the database change itself is backward compatible, but not the tests, which were accounting for faulty behaviour.
 The fix was to [port the flake files to the new 3.40.0 version](https://github.com/sourcegraph/sourcegraph/pull/35942) and [we added along the way a word of warning about this edge case](https://github.com/sourcegraph/sourcegraph/pull/35945).
 DURATION=45m

+@jhchabran

+[An arm64 image was used as a base for CAdvisor](https://sourcegraph.slack.com/archives/CMBA8F926/p1653411739808069) and broke the main branch.
+[Reverted the PR](https://github.com/sourcegraph/sourcegraph/pull/35959) and advised the user on how to fix this.
+Also, the CI pipeline generator isn't detecting changes in the images and their PR did not catch this.
+DURATTION=20m

 ## 2022-05-23

 @jhchabran